solo-io/gloo/docs/content/guides/integrations/datadog/_index.md

 Then update the `spec.template.metadata` section of the yaml with these additional annotations.
 Be sure to add the annotations in the `spec.template.metadata.annotations` section, not the `metadata.annotations` section.
 Adding them to the wrong section will cause the annotations not to be propagated through to the `gateway-proxy` pod.

+{{< notice note >}}
+The following code snippet uses the default name for the gateway in the Datadog annotations (`gateway-proxy`).
+If you have a multi-gateway deployment or changed the default name of the gateway, make sure to update the annotation to reflect this change.
+For example, if you changed the name of the gateway to `gloo`, then the Datadog annotations must follow the `ad.datadoghq.com/gloo.<datadog_config>` syntax.
+{{< /notice >}}

 ```yaml
 spec:
   template: